McLaynV/minecraft-server/README.md

 * `server.properties`
   * See the [Wiki](https://minecraft.fandom.com/wiki/Server.properties)
   * Don't forget to change your `rcon` password if the rcon port will be open to the internet
+  * You can find your perfect `level-seed` using [ChunkBase seed map](https://www.chunkbase.com/apps/seed-map) or leave it empty to get a random one
 * `server-icon.png` - 64x64 PNG image
 * Mods configuration in `/opt/minecraft/server/config/`